cloudmesh-community/sp20-516-233/chapter/hyperv.md

 ### Enable Hyper-V from CMD.EXE

 To enable Hyper-V from Command Prompt, first start Command Prompt as Administrator.
+Remember to save any work as this will require a system reboot.
 On the command line, enter the following command:

 ```bash
 $ DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V
 ```
+When prompted, restart the machine.
+Hyper-V will now be enabled on the machine.

 ### Disable Hyper-V from CMD.EXE

-Open Command Prompt as Administrator and enter the following command:
+Before disabling Hyper-V, save any work on the machine since a system reboot will be required.
+Open Command Prompt as Administrator and enter the following
+command:

 ```bash
 $ DISM /Online /Disable-Feature:Microsoft-Hyper-V